Suzanne Pastor

-Suzanne Pastor (born 16 November 1952, Chicago) is an artist of German-American descent based in Prague, Czech Republic.
-She is known for her three-dimensional approach to photography, especially her glass book sculptures that explore text-image combinations, layering of memory, sequencing.
+Suzanne Pastor (born 16 November 1952, Chicago, United States) is an artist of German-American descent based in Prague, Czech Republic.
+She is known for her three-dimensional approach to photography, especially her glass book sculptures that explore text-image combinations, layering of memory and sequencing.
 Photographs of understated poetic surrealist nature have been hand-colored, ripped, layered, folded, nailed, or combined with fragments from 19th-century photographs, text fragments or other objects.